This post may contain affiliate links.

 Toner Vs Cleanser: Wrap Up

-So, what’s the difference between toner vs face wash?
+So, what’s the difference between cleanser vs toner?
 In short, a cleanser or face wash is used to cleanse the skin and remove impurities while a toner is used to balance the skin and hydrate after cleansing.
 Both products are great but toners are not necessary – they’re really just an added bonus if you want to go that extra mile in your skincare routine.
+Cleansers, on the other hand, are necessary and are the first step in any skincare routine!
+The main difference between cleanser and toner is that one is used for cleansing and the other is used for hydration and balancing.

 Related To Toner Vs Cleanser: